Fudan-iGEM/2023-wiki/docs/src/results.md

 </div>

-As shown in the following figure, *E. coli* expressing AnAFP exhibited a higher survival rate under prolonged cold treatment conditions compared to *E. coli* transformed with an empty PET28 vector, indicating that **AnAFP possesses anti-freeze ability**.
+As shown in the following figure, *E. coli* expressing AnAFP exhibited a higher survival rate under prolonged cold treatment conditions compared to *E. coli* transformed with an empty pET28 vector, indicating that **AnAFP expressing enables bacteria to possess anti-freeze ability**.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/anafp-survival-curve.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Figure 5: Survival Curves under Cold Treatment at 0 °C<br>In the initial 48 hours, there was no significant difference in the survival rates between the experimental and control groups.<br> However, after 48 hours, the survival rate of the experimental group was significantly higher than that of the control group.</small></p>
+<p><small style="color: gray">Figure 5: Survival Curves under Cold Treatment at 0 °C<br>In the initial 48 hours, there was no significant difference in the survival rates between the experimental and control groups.
+However, after 48 hours, the survival rate of the experimental group was significantly higher than that of the control group.</small></p>
 </div>
 </div>